eskoruppa/PolyMC/README.md

 ----
 ----
 # Interaction Database (IDB)
-The interaction database file specifies the hamiltonian of the polymer chain as well as the ground state configuration or static rotational structure.
-Every hamiltonian is expressed in terms of the rotational strain fields, i.e. the rotational deformations away from the ground state.
+The interaction database file specifies the Hamiltonian of the polymer chain as well as the ground state configuration or static rotational structure.
+Every Hamiltonian is expressed in terms of the rotational strain fields, i.e. the rotational deformations away from the ground state.

 The first few arguments specify the general setup: